 Back in a 2005 Newsweek article titled America’s Most Dangerous Drug, retired US Attorney General Alberto Gonzales was cited saying the following: “In terms of damage to children and to our society, meth is now the most dangerous drug in America.”
 With that being said, in 2005, Gonzales said that there were 2,161 kilograms of meth confiscated, and there were 17,619 meth lab seizures.
 Three years ago, there were 2,946 kilograms of meth seized, and still, there were only 9,338 meth lab seizures.
 This means fewer meth labs are producing more meth or that the US cannot seize as many meth labs as before, causing an increase in the supply of the drug.

-Exploring the signs and risks of methamphetamine abuse is an essential first step to educate the public on how to recognize abusive signs and risks and ensure those in need get the assistance they need.
-Some topics mentioned are what withdrawal from meth can be like and what Ambrosia Detox Program has to offer in the form of detoxification, Which is the extremely crucial first step toward recovery.
+Exploring the signs and risks of methamphetamine abuse is an essential first step to educating the public on how to recognize abusive signs and risks and ensure those in need get the assistance they need.
+Some topics mentioned are what withdrawal from meth can be like and what Ambrosia Treatment Center in South Florida has to offer in the form of detoxification, which is the extremely crucial first step toward recovery.
 The team at Ambrosia wishes you the absolute best of luck, but with assistance from us, luck is something you may not need!
 Our ample staff and top-notch physicians are ready, willing, and able to support you today.

 Signs of Methamphetamine Abuse